Quasiconformal maps, analytic capacity, and non linear potentials: Distortion of sub-arcs of chord arc curves

 with $\delta>0$.
 If the chord arc constant $C_\Gamma$ is close enough to $1$, that is, $|C_\Gamma -1|\leq \ve_0$ with $\ve_0=\ve_0(K)$, then

 where $\delta'$ is a positive constant depending only on $K$, $\delta$, and the chord arc constant; and $\alpha$ depends only on $K$ and verifies

 \end{lemma}

 Recall that a chord arc curve is the bilipschitz image of an interval.
-The chord arc constant is the bilipschitz constant (or the infimum over all the possible bilipschitz constants).
+The chord arc constant is the bilipschitz constant (or rather the infimum over all the possible bilipschitz constants).

-Notice that the above result can be understood as a quantitative version of the result of \cite{ACMOU} which asserts that if $F$ is rectifiable, then $\dim(\phi(F))>2/(K+1)- c(K)$, where $c(K)$ is some positive constant depending only on $K$.
+Notice that the above result can be understood as a quantitative version of the result of \cite{ACMOU} which asserts that if $F$ is rectifiable and of positive length, then $\dim(\phi(F))>2/(K+1)+ c(K)$, where $c(K)$ is some positive constant depending only on $K$.

-\begin{proof}[Proof of Lemma \ref{lemdistca4}] If $\Gamma$ is a circumference or a segment, then the result follows from Lemma \ref{lemdistca3} by appropriate normalization.
+\begin{proof}[Proof of Lemma \ref{lemdistca4}] If $\Gamma$ is an arc of a circumference or a segment, then the result follows from Lemma \ref{lemdistca3} by appropriate normalization.

-In the case of a general chord arc curve with small constant, we consider a bilipschitz parametrization $f:J\to\Gamma$, where $J$ is a segment with $\ell(J) = \diam(\Gamma)$, so that the bilipschitz constant $C_f$ of $f$ very close to $1$:
+In the case of a general chord arc curve with small constant, we consider a bilipschitz parametrization $f:J\to\Gamma$, where $J$ is a segment with $\ell(J) = \diam(\Gamma)$, so that the bilipschitz constant $C_f$ of $f$ is very close to $1$:

 By a theorem of V\"{a}is\"{a}l\"{a} \cite{vaisala}, $f$ can be extended to a bilipschitz mapping $\widetilde f:\C\to\C$ with constant $C_{\widetilde f}$ depending on $C_f$ very close to $1$ too.
 In particular $\widetilde f$ is quasiconformal with constant $K_{\widetilde f}\to 1$ as $\ve_0(K)\to 0$.